FernandoBasso/ReadTheDocs-Dev-How-To/docs/hackerrank/problem-solving/index.md

 - <https://www.hackerrank.com/domains/algorithms>

 :::{note}
-The problem solving track in HackerRank is basically an _algorithms_ track.
+The problem solving track in HackerRank is essentially an _algorithms_ track.
 :::

 ```{toctree}